alphagov/inside-government-admin-guide/your-account/get-an-account.md

    ![Get an account](get-an-account.png)

 If you have not received an email, check your spam/junk folder.
-If you still can't find it but believe that you have been registered, follow the steps for [forgot password](http://alphagov.github.io/inside-government-admin-guide/your-account/forgot-your-password.html) to trigger an email.
+If you still can't find it but believe that you have been registered, follow the steps for [forgot passphrase](http://alphagov.github.io/inside-government-admin-guide/your-account/forgot-your-passphrase.html) to trigger an email.

-* Set a password that’s strong but memorable.
+* Set a passphrase that’s strong but memorable.

    ![Get an account 2](get-an-account-2.png)

-* When your password is set you’ll see a green confirmation message.
+* When your passphrase is set you’ll see a green confirmation message.

    ![Get an account 3](get-an-account-3.png)